 The County has a coordinated entry system for both its shelter system and permanent supportive housing programs.
-The Department of Social Services oversees the County's Coordinated Entry and screens for emergency shelter are conducted via a centralized telephone line.
-All individuals entering the homeless Continuum of Care (e.g. outreach, shelter, day programs, etc.) are screened with the Coordinated Entry standard assessment and shelter priority is given to the most at-risk based on the results.
+The Department of Social Services oversees the County's Coordinated Entry, and screening for emergency shelter is conducted via a centralized telephone line.
+All individuals entering the homeless Continuum of Care (e.g., outreach, shelter, day programs, etc.) are screened with the Coordinated Entry standard assessment, and priority for shelter is given to the most at-risk based on the results.
 Assessments are entered into the Homeless Management Information System (HMIS) database in real time to ensure timely services.
 The coordinated entry system's comprehensive assessment tool prioritizes shelter beds for homeless individuals and households based on:

-- ✤ Housing situation
+- Housing situation

-- Income
+- ✤ Income

 - ✤ Safety

-- Health
+- ✤ Health

 - ✤ County residence

 Those who seek Permanent Supportive Housing are additionally screened with the VI-SPDAT (Vulnerability Index - Service Prioritization Decision Assessment Tool).
-Only those individuals with a completed VI-SPDAT and ranking on the ACCESS Housing List can access CoC funded permanent supportive housing programs.
+Only those individuals with a completed VI-SPDAT and ranking on the ACCESS Housing List can access CoC-funded permanent supportive housing programs.
 If clients are at-risk for homelessness, they are referred to homelessness prevention services.

 The continuum of support for the homeless has several outreach teams including the DSS Homeless Outreach Team, the Crisis Response Team and the Assertive Community Treatment (ACT) program.
 The DSS Homeless Outreach Team works to build relationships with individuals living in homeless camps to link them to services and housing.

-With ESG-CV funds, the Homeless Outreach Team was expanded from two to five workers during the pandemic.
+Utilizing ESG-CV funds, the Homeless Outreach Team was expanded from two to five workers during the pandemic.
 While ESG-CV funds will be fully expended in Local Fiscal Year 2023, the County will seek funding to continue to support the expanded Outreach Team.
 The Crisis Response Team and ACT Program receive referrals from the police, hospitals, and shelters when a homeless individual is in crisis.
 In addition, AHOH and The Light House provide outreach services, including case management, day shelter, meals, and links to mainstream resources.

-ACDS is responsible for submitting the consolidated application, on behalf of the County and the Homeless Coalition, for the Maryland State Homelessness Solutions Program (HSP).
+On behalf of the County and the Homeless Coalition, ACDS is responsible for submitting the consolidated application for the Maryland State Homelessness Solutions Program (HSP).
 ACDS anticipates level funding for the previous year's activities.
-A total of \$788,327 was awarded to the County in Local Fiscal Year 2023.
-The County will seek to match this award through competitive funding for Local Fiscal Year 2024.
+A total of \$788,327 was awarded to the County in Local Fiscal Year 2024.
 These funds will be used to continue to provide housing stabilization and outreach funding to several community partners throughout the County.
 The services provided include:

-- Emergency shelter
+- ✤ Emergency shelter

 - Rapid re-housing

-- Case management
+- ✤ Case management

 - Homelessness prevention and diversion services

 - Homeless outreach day center